libgdx/gdx-liftoff/README.md

 - **More backends are supported.** The headless backend has been part of libGDX for a long time, but wasn't easily accessed in gdx-setup; it is a checkbox here.
 TeaVM, an increasingly-popular alternative to GWT for browser-based applications, is also here, and works with Kotlin and other JVM languages as well as it does with Java.
+- **Build native executables out-of-the-box.** The Construo plugin lets you assemble a JDK with your project's JAR and launch it with a native Win64 .exe, MacOS (x64 or AARCH64) .app, or Linux x64 executable.
+Configuration is also included for Graal Native Image, though this is less likely to "just work" immediately.

 ## Guide